Updated

 Our California criminal defense attorneys will highlight the following in this article:

-- 1. When is it a crime to cycle under the influence?
+- 1. Is it illegal to cycle under the influence?

 - 2. Are there legal defenses to 21200.5 VC?